mqAncientHistory/cityOfRome/_posts/2018-10-16-TPSacrifice.md

 <li><p><em>scaenae frons</em> (architectural backdrop)</p></li>
 <li><p>Temple of <em>Venus Victrix</em>.</p></li>
 </ul>

 {% include lightbox.html
-caption="*Figure 8.* A visual reconstruction of the Curia of Pompey as seen from inside the quadriportico, a derivative work by [Amadscientist (2012)](https://commons.wikimedia.org/wiki/File:Theatre_of_Pompey_highlighted_diagram.png) of an oringal 3D model by Lasha Tskhondia, used under CC BY-SA 3." image="Ewan/FIG8_Curia_Pompey.jpg" width="1896" height="932" %}
+caption="*Figure 7.* A 3D virtual reconstruction of the Theatre, with its various components highlighted, a derivative work by [Amadscientist (2012)](https://commons.wikimedia.org/wiki/File:Theatre_of_Pompey_highlighted_diagram.png) of an oringal 3D model by Lasha Tskhondia, used under CC BY-SA 3." image="Ewan/fig7-Theatre.png" width="1896" height="933" %}

 <p>The <em>cavea</em> is thought to have seated at least 20,000 people <span class="citation" data-cites="Temelini">(Temelini <a href="#ref-Temelini">1993</a>: 42)</span>.
 Some modern reconstructions, including those by <a href="http://www.pompey.cch.kcl.ac.uk/Canina.htm">Canina</a> and <a href="http://www.pompey.cch.kcl.ac.uk/blazeby_files/blazeby3d04.htm">Blazeby</a>, split the seating in the <em>cavea</em> into two sections, as is seen in the <em>Forma Urbis Romae</em> (<em>fig. 6</em>).
 However, others, such as <a href="http://www.pompey.cch.kcl.ac.uk/burge_files/burge3d01.htm">Burge</a>, have included three sections of <em>cavea</em> in their reconstructions.
 This illustrates the speculatory nature of modern reconstructions.</p>
 <p>Besides the temple, the focus of the theatre was the <em>pulpitum</em> and the <em>scanae</em> <em>frons</em>.
 The <em>pulpitum</em> was the main stage where the many theatrical performances would have taken place.
 The <em>scaenae frons</em> was situated right behind it, as a backdrop.
 The enormous permanent <em>scanae frons</em> seen in the <em>Forma Urbis Romae,</em> and thus most modern reconstructions (e.g. <em>figs. 2 &amp; 7</em>), is from the reign of Septimius Severus.
 As Gleason notes, it is very possible that the theatre’s original <em>scaenae frons</em> were temporary, constructed primarily from wood <span class="citation" data-cites="Gleason">(Gleason <a href="#ref-Gleason">1994</a>: 24)</span>.
 Once made permanent however, as argued by Sear, there is evidence that the theatre’s <em>scaenae frons</em> were copied at other sites across the empire <span class="citation" data-cites="Sear">(Sear <a href="#ref-Sear">1993</a>)</span>.</p>
 <h1 id="temple-of-venus-victrix">Temple of Venus Victrix</h1>
 <p>Besides the fact that it sat at the top of the <em>cavea</em> and was dedicated to the goddess <em>Venus Victrix</em>, not much is known about the temple in Pompey’s theatrical complex.
 The common consensus among scholars is that it was very large and ornate, rising above the roof of <em>cavea</em>, and protruding out the back of the theatre (<em>figs. 2 &amp; 7</em>).
 However, <a href="https://formaurbis.stanford.edu/docs/FURbiblio.html#Richardson198">Richardson</a> argues that the size and form of the Temple has been exaggerated, largely due to misinterpretation of the <em>Forma Urbis Romae</em> fragments <span class="citation" data-cites="Richardson">(Richardson <a href="#ref-Richardson">1987</a>: 124-6)</span>.
 He claims that the rectangular structure protruding from the back of the theatre on the plan is in fact a street (<em>fig. 6</em>), and that the temple was instead of modest architecture, harmonious with the rest of the <em>cavea</em> <span class="citation" data-cites="Richardson">(Richardson <a href="#ref-Richardson">1987</a>: 124-6)</span>.
 Gagliardo and Packer, who led excavations of the Theatre in 2002 and 2003, critique Richardson, arguing that there is indeed archaeological evidence for its existence <span class="citation" data-cites="GagliardoPacker">(Gagliardo and Packer <a href="#ref-GagliardoPacker">2006</a>: 115)</span>.
 This disagreement in modern scholarship illustrates the need for caution when using modern reconstructions.</p>
 <h1 id="the-curia">The Curia</h1>

 <p>The Curia of Pompey was located at the eastern end of the <em>quadriportico</em> (<em>figs.</em> <em>2</em> &amp; <em>8</em>).
 It is thought that the space would have been able to accommodate 600 senators as well as visitors.
 Plutarch tells us that it was structurally incorporated into the <em>quadriportico</em> itself, and that it housed a statue of Pompey <a href="http://penelope.uchicago.edu/Thayer/E/Roman/Texts/Plutarch/Lives/Brutus*.html#14">(Plut. <em>Brut</em>.
 14)</a>.</p>

 {% include lightbox.html
-caption="*Figure 9.* A gilded bronze statue of Hercules found near the Theatre of Pompey, Photo by [Jastrow (2006)](https://commons.wikimedia.org/wiki/File:Heracles_Pio-Clementino_Inv252.jpg), Public Domain" image="Ewan/FIG9-Heracles-Pio-Clementino-Inv252.jpg" width="1530" height="2780" %}
+caption="*Figure 8.* A visual reconstruction of the Curia of Pompey as seen from inside the quadriportico, a derivative work by [Amadscientist (2012)](https://commons.wikimedia.org/wiki/File:Theatre_of_Pompey_highlighted_diagram.png) of an oringal 3D model by Lasha Tskhondia, used under CC BY-SA 3." image="Ewan/FIG8_Curia_Pompey.jpg" width="1896" height="932" %}

 <p>After the <em>curia</em> in the <em>forum</em><a href="#fn4" class="footnote-ref" id="fnref4"><sup>4</sup></a> was destroyed by a fire in 52 BC, the Curia of Pompey became a place for the senate to hold meetings <span class="citation" data-cites="Temelini">(Temelini <a href="#ref-Temelini">1993</a>: 74)</span>.
 Suetonius <a href="http://penelope.uchicago.edu/Thayer/E/Roman/Texts/Suetonius/12Caesars/Julius*.html">(Suet. <em>Caes</em>.
 80, 81)</a> and Plutarch <a href="http://penelope.uchicago.edu/Thayer/E/Roman/Texts/Plutarch/Lives/Brutus*.html#17">(Plut. <em>Brut</em>.
 17-8)</a> tell us that it was here, during one of these senate meetings in 44 BC, that Julius Caesar was assassinated.
 Suetonius <a href="http://penelope.uchicago.edu/Thayer/E/Roman/Texts/Suetonius/12Caesars/Augustus*.html#31">(Suet. <em>Aug</em>.
 31.5)</a> and Cassius Dio <a href="http://penelope.uchicago.edu/Thayer/E/Roman/Texts/Cassius_Dio/47*.html#19">(Cass.
 Dio.
 47.19)</a> inform us that during the reign of Augustus (27 BC – AD 14) the space was closed off, and the statue of Pompey was removed upon Augustus’ orders.</p>
 <h1 id="the-quadriportico">The <em>quadriportico</em></h1>
 <p>The <em>quadriportico</em> (<em>figs. 2 &amp; 8</em>) was an immense enclosed space, approximately 180 m long and 135 m wide <span class="citation" data-cites="Temelini">(Temelini <a href="#ref-Temelini">1993</a>: 44)</span>.
 The <em>quadriportico</em> consisted of a double colonnade outlining a large open public space, which was most likely a park consisting of a number of gardens <span class="citation" data-cites="Temelini">(Temelini <a href="#ref-Temelini">1993</a>: 45)</span>.</p>
 <p>As recorded by Vitruvius <a href="http://penelope.uchicago.edu/Thayer/E/Roman/Texts/Vitruvius/5*.html#9.1">(Vitr.
 5.9.1)</a>, the exterior colonnade was entirely sheltered from the elements, allowing for the space to be used all year-round.
 There were also a series of rooms connected to this exterior colonnade, with various social, administrative and economic uses.
 For instance, some rooms were given to local guilds, and others acted as storage units for grain <span class="citation" data-cites="Temelini">(Temelini <a href="#ref-Temelini">1993</a>: 33)</span>.</p>
 <p>The interior colonnade surrounded a large peristyle consisting of several gardens<em>.</em> The colonnade was also embellished with a great number of artworks, namely paintings and sculptures.
 The paintings were typically of mythological or historical figures.
 For instance, Pliny states that there was a painting of mythological hero Cadmus and his sister Europa <a href="http://www.perseus.tufts.edu/hopper/text?doc=Plin.+Nat.+35.37&amp;fromdoc=Perseus%3Atext%3A1999.02.0137">(Plin. <em>NH</em>.
 35.37)</a>, as well as another “<em>very fine</em>” painting of Alexander <a href="http://www.perseus.tufts.edu/hopper/text?doc=Perseus%3Atext%3A1999.02.0137%3Abook%3D35%3Achapter%3D40">(Plin. <em>NH</em>.
 35.40)</a>.
 The sculptures within the gardens and their surrounding <em>quadriportico</em> depicted similar scenes.
 Pliny <a href="http://www.perseus.tufts.edu/hopper/text?doc=Plin.+Nat.+36.4&amp;fromdoc=Perseus%3Atext%3A1199.02.0137">(Plin. <em>NH</em>.
 36.4)</a> and Suetonius <a href="http://penelope.uchicago.edu/Thayer/E/Roman/Texts/Suetonius/12Caesars/Nero*.html#46">(Suet. <em>Nero</em>.
 46)</a> tell us that within the porticos there were fourteen statues personifying the nations conquered by Rome.
 A statue of a group of muses has also recently been found in the archaeological record <span class="citation" data-cites="Gleason Russell">(Gleason <a href="#ref-Gleason">1994</a>: 19; Russell <a href="#ref-Russell">2011</a>: 131)</span>, as well as a gilded bronze statue of Hercules (<em>fig.9</em>).</p>

+{% include lightbox.html
+caption="*Figure 9.* A gilded bronze statue of Hercules found near the Theatre of Pompey, Photo by [Jastrow (2006)](https://commons.wikimedia.org/wiki/File:Heracles_Pio-Clementino_Inv252.jpg), Public Domain" image="Ewan/fig9-heracles.jpg" width="1530" height="2780" %}

 <p>We are told by Propertius <a href="https://www.poetryintranslation.com/PITBR/Latin/PropertiusBkTwo.php#anchor_Toc201112289">(Prop.
 II.32.11‑12)</a> that within the gardens there were densely arranged parallel <em>plane-trees</em>, statues and running water features, effectively imagined in <em>figure</em> <em>8</em>.
 The Garden was also the first garden outside the religious boundary of Rome which was opened to the public by a private donor (Pompey) <span class="citation" data-cites="Russell">(Russell <a href="#ref-Russell">2011</a>: 130)</span>.
 Peristyle gardens were a very common feature of private villas and mansions of the period.
 As such, this public peristyle would have provided the average Roman with a glimpse into the private villas of the elite <span class="citation" data-cites="Russell">(Russell <a href="#ref-Russell">2011</a>: 132)</span>.</p>

 <p>People could thus walk amongst these beautiful gardens under the shade of trees and admire the surrounding art, or perhaps choose to socialise, surrounded by greenery and the sound of running water.
 As Temelini <span class="citation" data-cites="Temelini">(Temelini <a href="#ref-Temelini">1993</a>: 54)</span> effectively summarises, &quot;<em>The porticus-garden was intended to provide the Roman community with a formal setting for rest, relaxation, and quiet contemplation.&quot;</em></p>